mmjulkowska/MVApp/README.md

 ![03_outliers_04](https://user-images.githubusercontent.com/14832460/38309891-d6d85d3a-3823-11e8-8422-a38d88a8fdc9.png)

 You can now click on the "unleash the outlier highlighter" to view the curated data.
-In the main tab, the outlier message will appear indicating the number of potential outliers highlightes, as well as a table of your data.
+In the main tab, the outlier message will appear indicating the number of potential outliers highlighted, as well as a table of your data.
 If you scroll to the right, you will see the columns marked "outl_Dependent Variable" (for example "outl_AREA"), where "true" will indicate this sample as being an outlier per genotype / day / independent variables selected.
-If considering all Dependent Variables, the final column will indicate whether a given sample is a potential outlier in a number of Dependent Variables that meets or exceeds the user-defined threshold (annotated as "true").
+If considering all Dependent Variables, the final column will indicate whether a given sample is a potential outlier in the number of Dependent Variables that meets or exceeds the user-defined threshold (annotated as "true").
 The number of identified outliers will be shown in the text box above the table:

 ![003_outliers_spare_02](https://user-images.githubusercontent.com/14832460/38468904-57e6c04a-3b55-11e8-9d2e-adca0d638b0f.png)

-If you decided to select outliers based on all Dependent Variables, and not replace them by NA (empty cells), but rather remove the entire column, use the slider input in the side panel to select the number of Dependent Variables a given sample must be an outlier in order to consider it an outlier across the whole experiment, i.e. the samples that extreme across so many phenotypes that they warrant being removed from the data analysis.
+If you decided to select outliers based on all Dependent Variables (remove the entire column), and not replace them by NA (empty cells), use the slider input in the side panel to select the number of Dependent Variables a given sample must be an outlier in order to be considered an outlier across the whole experiment, i.e. the samples that are extreme across many phenotypes and thus should be removed from the data analysis.

 ![003_outliers_spare_03](https://user-images.githubusercontent.com/14832460/38468905-580ada8e-3b55-11e8-8c56-5efaf05b8584.png)